sebastopol06/CarND-Path-Planning-Project/README.md

 Then other targets are proposed: for every other adjacent lane.
 Then for every lane target, the behavior planner proposes a speed target corresponding to either our current lane speed target or a slower speed.

-So this typically provide a set of at most 9 targets, assuming you are in the midlle lane with 3 speed targets (max acceleration, constant speed, max deceleration) per lane.
+So this typically provides a set of at most 9 targets, assuming you are in the middle lane with 3 speed targets (max acceleration, constant speed, max deceleration) per lane.

-Later on a trajectory for every possible target wil be computed and they will be ranked against some cost functions to choose the best option.
+Later on, a trajectory for every possible target will be computed and they will be ranked against some cost functions to choose the best option.

 <p align="center">
      <img src="./img/behavior.png" alt="pipeline" width="50%" height="50%">